teekreatives/griga-events-fze-website/backend/README.md

 - `stripe` for signature verification and optional Session lookup.
 - `nodemailer` (or any transactional provider SDK) for sending emails.
 - `qrcode` for generating the PNG data that gets embedded in the ticket email.
+- `jsonwebtoken` for issuing admin tokens.
+- `bcrypt` for securely verifying passwords.

 ## Workflow
 1. The front-end posts attendee details to `POST /stripe/session` (optional) to attach metadata to a Stripe Checkout session.